apoorvnjit/Weather/README.md

 1. The app can accept multiple city names from the user
 2. .Based on the city names entered, the app will show the weatherforecast for next 5 days for each city
-3. App will find current location and update the screen and user can get current data by click on marker.
+3. App will find current location and update the screen.
+4. User can get current data by click on green marker.
-4. It displays the weather forecast for the current city for next 5 days.
+5. It displays the weather forecast for the current city for next 5 days.
-5. User can select a day from the list to see particular day's forecast.
+6. User can select a day from the list to see particular day's forecast.
-6. Animation added to weather image, can be seen on real device as in simulator you cannot rotate it in 3D.(Video added in img folder)
+7. Animation added to weather image, can be seen on real device as in simulator you cannot rotate it in 3D.(Video added in img folder)

 ## Screenshots